ZEISS/precise-ui/src/components/Card/Example.md

 </Card>
 ```

-When using `Sticky` component inside the `Card`, the layout property for that component will not want be taken into calculation, since it's absolutely position.
+When using `Sticky` component inside the `Card`, the layout property for that component will not want be taken into calculation, since it's absolutely positioned.

 ```jsx
 const { Card, CardBody, Sticky, Image, Headline, Button} = require('precise-ui');